mulesoft/template-wday2snow-worker2servicerequest-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-When a new employee is created, create 2 service requests
+When a new employee is hired, create 2 service requests
 1. One service request for setting up a desk
 2. one service request for setting up a computer

-If the department is sales, put make the request for Building A, if the department is anything else make their seat building B.
+If the department is sales, make the request for Building A, if the department is anything else make their seat building B.

 The data is processed as follows:
 1. Workday is polled in intervals for new modifications of employees
 2. Employee data is processed to identify new hires
-3. Service request for a pc is sent to Service Now
+3. Service request for a computer is sent to ServiceNow
-4. Service request for a desk is sent to Service Now
+4. Service request for a desk is sent to ServiceNow

 # Considerations <a name="considerations"/>